Hickory Creek station

-Hickory Creek is one of two commuter rail stations along Metra's Rock Island District line that are located in Mokena, Illinois.
+Hickory Creek, signed as Mokena/Hickory Creek is one of two commuter rail stations along Metra's Rock Island District line that are located in Mokena, Illinois.
 The station is located at 9430 Hickory Creek Drive east of a former section of US 45, near Exit 145A on Interstate 80, which is the current southbound exit to US 45.
 It is 27.2 mi away from LaSalle Street Station, the northern terminus of the line.
-In Metra's fare-based system, Hickory Creek is in zone F. As of 2018, Hickory Creek is the 45th busiest of Metra's 236 non-downtown stations, with an average of 1,079 weekday boardings.
+In Metra's fare-based system, Hickory Creek is in zone 4.
+As of 2018, Hickory Creek is the 45th busiest of Metra's 236 non-downtown stations, with an average of 1,079 weekday boardings.

-As of 2022, Hickory Creek is served by 21 trains in each direction on weekdays, by 10 inbound trains and 11 outbound trains on Saturdays, and by eight trains in each direction on Sundays.
+As of 2022, Hickory Creek is served by 42 trains (21 in each direction) on weekdays, by 21 trains (10 inbound, 11 outbound) on Saturdays, and by 16 trains (eight in each direction) on Sundays and holidays.

 Hickory Creek was built in 1993, and is a fully enclosed brick-faced shelter with no ticket agents.
 Parking is available in front of the station on Hickory Creek Drive.
 Currently, no bus connections are available at the station.